bytecodealliance/cranelift/docs/langref.rst

     addressable
         Memory in which loads and stores have defined behavior.
 They either succeed or :term:`trap`, depending on whether the memory is :term:`accessible`.
-Heaps, globals, and the stack may contain both addressable and unaddressable regions.
-There may also be additional regions of addressable memory not explicitly declared.

     accessible
         :term:`Addressable` memory in which loads and stores always succeed without :term:`trapping`, except where specified otherwise (eg. with the `aligned` flag).
+Heaps, globals, and the stack may contain accessible, merely addressable, and outright unaddressable regions.
+There may also be additional regions of addressable and/or accessible memory not explicitly declared.

     basic block
         A maximal sequence of instructions that can only be entered from the